omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

-New input files can be added to the analysis by dragging vector and scalar files from the :guilabel:`Project Explorer` view, or by opening a dialog with the :guilabel:`New Input...` button on the local toolbar.
+New input files can be added to the analysis by dragging vector and scalar files from the :guilabel:`Project Explorer` view, or by opening a dialog with the :guilabel:`New Input` button on the local toolbar.

 Resolution Rules
 ^^^^^^^^^^^^^^^^